 Candice is working towards receiving her AAS in Veterinary Technology from the Penn Foster Tech Program.
 She has worked in animal welfare for 10 years and has a deep love for cats and dogs.
 In addition to her love for companion animals, Candice has a lifelong passion for wildlife conservation.
 She enjoys working in the surgery department at Anicira and providing affordable care to pets in need.
 Candice loves being a voice for animals and advocating for each pet she interacts with.
 When a pet is in her care, Candice considers them part of her extended family and treats them as such.
 Outside of work, she enjoys live music, gardening, and spending time with her cat named Skye.

 Haley has always had a passion for helping animals.
 She thrives in this field of work where she is able to be a voice for the animals and help care for them.
 Each day, Haley works in various capacities to help the Veterinary Center run smoothly.
-When she is home, she enjoys game night with her family, going to amusement parks, and playing with her three cats Moe, Momma, and Puff.
+When she is home, she enjoys gardening, going to amusement parks, swimming, and spending time with her three cats Moe, Momma and Puff.
 Haley considers the work she does to be very rewarding and it is what drives her passion for animal welfare.

 Dan graduated from Northern Arizona University with a degree in Political Science.
 When he is not working, Dan enjoys spending time with his wife, building fun things for his two boys, having an outdoor movie night, and visiting the local breweries with his dogs Tucker, Flash, and Aurie.
-Dan also has three cats, Monty, Abigail, Wednesday, and usually a foster cat too.
-Flash, an Anicira Alum, considers himself more person than dog and loves to sit on the arm of a couch.
-Dan loves seeing the transformation of animals as they move through a recovery process, whether it be from illness, injury or abandonment.
+Dan also has three cats, Monty, Abigail, Wednesday, and usually a foster cat, too.
+Flash, an Anicira Alum, considers himself more a person than a dog and loves to sit on the arm of a couch.
+Dan loves seeing the transformation of animals as they move through a recovery process, whether it be from illness, injury, or abandonment.
+He is proud of his work managing Anicira’s Pet Food Pantry and helping the program expand to help even more pets.

-As marketing and communications manager, Katie is responsible for sharing the remarkable stories of pet families helped by Anicira.
-She spends her days crafting web, email and social media copy, working on advertising campaigns, and developing marketing materials such as video testimonials and newsletters.
-Her favorite part of working at Anicira is witnesses the happy stories of pets healed through access to veterinary care and observing the deep connection between pets and their families.
+As marketing and communications manager, Katie is responsible for sharing the stories of the pet families helped by Anicira.
+She spends her days crafting copy for web, email and social media, working on advertising campaigns, and developing marketing materials such as video testimonials and newsletters.
+Her favorite part of working at Anicira is witnessing the happy stories of pets healed through veterinary care and observing the deep connection between pets and their families.
 Katie graduated from the University of Virginia in 2017 with a degree in Media Studies.
 In her free time, Katie enjoys hiking with her dog Pookie, paddleboarding, playing volleyball, and hanging out at local breweries.

 Request an Appointment